-To send flowers in memory of Mary Elizabeth Wright (Webb), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Mary Elizabeth Wright (Webb), please visit our Heartfelt Sympathies Store.

 When Mary was 6 years old, her mother passed due to complications while giving birth to her youngest brother, Harry.
 That and the socioeconomic hardships that soon befell America and the world, known as the Great Depression, led Ben Webb Sr. to distribute the children amongst relatives in southern New Jersey and Philadelphia, PA.
 Mary lived with her Cousin Helen, first in Palmyra and then in Bridgeton, NJ.
 She eventually lived with her Aunt Sadie in Riverton, NJ, and attended grade school in Riverton and high school next door in Palmyra.

 She was stellar athletically in school, starting in the 6th grade, in field hockey, basketball and baseball.
 In high school a girlfriend helped her to further manifest her love of music by teaching her the basics of playing the piano.
 She had already been active in glee clubs starting in grade school and continued singing in choirs throughout college.
 Because of the amazing Pastor Barker, Mary’s singing voice was first revealed when she became active in the Junior Choir at Mt.
 Zion AME in Riverton, starting at age 9.